RM-Sharma999/Store-Sales-Time-Series-Forecasting/README.md

 </table>

 ### Weekly Pattern
-The bar chart shows a strong weekly seasonality in sales.
+The bar chart shows a **strong weekly seasonality in sales**.
 Weekends dominate with the highest average sales on Sunday (~460) and Saturday (~430), while weekdays are lower, with Thursday recording the lowest (~280).
-This clear weekend spike is a key pattern that should be accounted for in time series forecasting models.
+This clear **weekend spike** is a key pattern that should be accounted for in time series forecasting models.

 <img width="552" height="521" alt="image" src="https://github.com/user-attachments/assets/ba22483e-c9b6-4f8b-b4d5-6a0482b76124" />

 ### Promotion Impact
-The plot shows a strong positive impact of promotions on sales.
+The plot shows a **strong positive impact of promotions on sales**.
 Promotional days have significantly higher sales volumes and wider distribution compared to non-promotional days.
 While non-promotion days mostly record low sales, promotions frequently drive much larger volumes (with some outliers).
 This confirms promotions as a critical feature for time series forecasting models.

 <img width="876" height="547" alt="image" src="https://github.com/user-attachments/assets/4bafec56-2a3f-4656-baa7-b910e8b8dfa1" />